singlearity-sports/singlearity-R/markov/README.md

 ## Markov Chains

 A Markov chain is a random probability model that exhibits one-step dependence.
-Put another way, the probability of transitioning from state $i$ to state $j$ is always the same, no matter what happened before, and only depends on state $i$.
+Put another way, the probability of transitioning from state *i* to state *j* is always the same, no matter what happened before, and only depends on state *i*.
 This is called the Markov property, and it simplifies probability calculations: we don't have to account for the entire past, only the most recent state.

 In a baseball sense, this means that the probability of an event happening is just dependent on the starting state, or baserunner/out combination.
-If we say $p_{i,j}$ is the probability of going from state $i$ to state $j$, we can construct a 25 by 25 matrix containing all these probabilities, which is called the transition matrix (25, not 24, because we also need to be able to transition to an inning-ending three-out state).
+If we say *p<sub>i,j</sub>* is the probability of going from state *i* to state *j*, we can construct a 25 by 25 matrix containing all these probabilities, which is called the transition matrix (25, not 24, because we also need to be able to transition to an inning-ending three-out state).